johnkwillis/DataScienceProjects/project1.md

         ![img_8.png](img_8.png)

 4. Which feature appears to be the most significant predictor?
-    * Number of bedrooms appears to me the most significant feature in my model.
+    * Number of bedrooms is the most significant feature in my model.
 To determine this, I split the three features into their own respective variables and created three new neural nets based on their contents, respectively.
 After testing the predictive abilities of these models, I found that the one built on the bedrooms' data alone performed the best with an MSE of ~18.5.
 The other two models - built on bathrooms and livingArea - had MSE's of
       ~ 26, so they are worse predictors.